Self-Sabotage: Why We Do It & How to Stop

 Table of Contents

-Ever felt like you’re holding yourself back, making choices that stop you from reaching your goals?
-That’s self-sabotage, a behavior that keeps you stuck in a cycle of neglected opportunities and unfulfilled potential.
+Ever felt like you’re holding yourself back from success, even when you want it?
+That pattern is called self-sabotage, and it’s more common than you think.
+This behaviour keeps you stuck in a cycle of neglected opportunities and unfulfilled potential.
 Let’s dive into the meaning of self-sabotage, why we do it, and how to stop sabotaging yourself.

 What is Self-Sabotage?

-Self-sabotage is when you unconsciously or consciously engage in behaviors that prevent success, happiness, or progress.
+Self-sabotage refers to patterns of thoughts or behaviours that are often unconscious and interfere with your long-term goals, relationships, or well-being.
 It’s like setting up roadblocks in your path.
-Whether in relationships, career, or personal growth, self-sabotaging behaviors keep you from reaching your full potential.
+Whether in relationships, career, or personal growth, self-sabotaging behaviours keep you from reaching your full potential.

 Common Examples of Self-Sabotage: